Olusegun-eo/payroll/README.md

+CREATE DATABASE payrollDB;

-Note: you must create a data base with the following features:
+Note: you must create a database with the following features:

 spring.application.name= PayRoll System